 If you’re flying to Cuba from the US, you'll need to get the pink Tourist Card.

-If your flight originates anywhere besides the US, or makes a stop outside the U.S. before arrival, you'll need to purchase the green card.
+If your flight originates anywhere besides the US, or makes a stop outside the US before arrival, you'll need to purchase the green card.

-The Tourist Card is absolutely essential—no matter where you take off, you’ll need the card to board the plane to Cuba.
+The Tourist Card is absolutely essential—no matter where you take off, you’ll need the card to board the plane to Cuba

 The color has nothing to do with your nationality, just the country you are entering Cuba from.

-Depending on where you get it, the cost of a Cuba Tourist Card varies between $25 USD and $85 USD.
-The green cards are typically less expensive than the pink card.
-Acquiring the card through your airline will usually be less expensive, though many people prefer to buy it online and pay a small extra shipping fee to have the card ahead of time.
+Depending on where you get it, the cost of a Cuba Tourist Card varies between $25 USD and $100USD.
+The green cards are typically less expensive than the pink cards.
+Once you account for shipping costs, acquiring the card through your airline will usually be less expensive, but many people prefer to pay for shipping to get the benefit of having the card in hand ahead of time.

 You can get a Cuba Tourist Card online, from your airline, or from a travel agency.
 You can also try to contact your nearest Cuban embassy or consulate, but they are notoriously slow to respond.